SaschaWillems/ModernVkTriangle/README.md

 ## Shading language

 Vulkan does consume shaders in an intermediate format [SPIR-V](https://www.khronos.org/spirv/).
-This decouples the api from the actual shading language.
+This decouples the API from the actual shading language.
 Initially only GLSL was supported, but in 2025 there are more and better options.
 One of those is [Slang](https://github.com/shader-slang) and that's what we'll be using for this tutorial.
 The language itself is more modern than GLSL and offers some convenient features.

 ## The shader

 Slang lets us put all shader stages into a single file.
 That removes the need to duplicate the shader interface or having to put that into shared includes.
-It also makes it easy to read (and edit) the shader.
+It also makes it easier to read (and edit) the shader.

 Our shader will be pretty simple.
 We have a vertex shader (`[shader("vertex")]`) and a fragment shader (`[shader("fragment")]`).
 The `VSInput` structure that is passed to the main function of the vertex shader passes the vertex attributes from the application into said shader.`ConstantBuffer<UBO>` maps the uniform data containing our model-view-projection matrix.
 The vertex shader transforms the vertex data with that and uses `VSOutput` to pass that to the fragment shader.
-That shader then uses `samplerTexture` to sample from the texture and writes to the color attachment.
+That then uses `samplerTexture` to sample from the texture and writes to the color attachment.

 ```slang